-With the SWI-Prolog-Editor (Download Version 4.15 from 2012.10.15) a Windows-programming-environment for the work with SWI-Prolog which is suitable for schools has become available.
+With the SWI-Prolog-Editor (Version 4.26 from 2015.04.26) a Windows-programming-environment for the work with SWI-Prolog which is suitable for schools has become available.
 The current version of the SWI-Prolog-Editor is tested for in lessons.
 In the documentation you find the most important information for work with the SWI-Prolog-Editor.

 By means of language files the SWI-Prolog-Editor can be used with different languages.
 At present are available: